CellFateNucOrg/SMC_RNAseq/README.md

 To install, clone the repository from github and set up the conda environment for mapping with _**install_RNAseq_env.sh**_ script.
 To set up the R environment open R and run the _**install_RNAseq_env.R**_ script which will hopefully install all of the R/Bioconductor libraries required.

 When running the pipeline for the first time (ubelix or izb cluster), the _**indexGenomeTranscripts.sh**_ needs to be run to index both the genome for STAR and the transcriptome for salmon.
+It will be necessary to change the path to the folder containing genome data that are in the script.

 ## Mapping